infotexture/ot-mkdocs-demo/docs/parameters/dita-command-arguments.md

     Specifies the location of the temporary directory.

-    This argument corresponds to the common parameter dita.temp.dir.
+    This option corresponds to the common parameter [dita.temp.dir](parameters-base.md#dita.temp.dir).

+    The temporary directory is where DITA-OT writes intermediate files that are generated during the transformation process.

 -   **--verbose -v**